Sulagna93/OIBSIP/README.md

-# OIBSIP

 Data Analytics Projects Repository : This repository contains 3 data analytics projects focused on predictive modeling and segmentation :

-These projects are assigned to me as a Data Analytics intern at : https://oasisinfobyte.com/

 1. WINE QUALITY PREDICTION :  A machine learning project to predict wine quality based on various chemical properties.